Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Concluding remarks

-In Section~\ref{sec:struct}, we have given structural characterizations of matrices that are equivalent to a matrix with small primal tree-depth or small incidence tree-depth, which complements the characterization of matrices equivalent to a matrix with small dual tree-depth from~\cite{ChaCKKP19,ChaCKKP20}.
-We have also presented fixed parameter algorithms (Theorems~\ref{thm:alg-tdP} and \ref{thm:alg-tdD}) for finding such an equivalent matrix with bounded entry complexity if one exists; both of these algorithms are based on fixed parameter algorithms for finding deletion-depth decompositions and contraction$^*$-depth decompositions of matroids over finite fields, which are presented in Corollary~\ref{cor:tdP} in the case of deletion-depth and in~\cite{ChaCKKP19,ChaCKKP20} in the case of contraction$^*$-depth.
-We believe that similar techniques would lead to a fixed parameter algorithm for contraction$^*$-deletion-depth decompositions of matroids represented over a finite field (note that contraction$^*$-deletion-depth does not have an obvious description in MSOL and so the algorithmic results of Hlin\v en\'y~\cite{Hli03a,Hli06} do not readily apply in this setting).
+In Section~\ref{sec:struct}, we have given structural characterizations of matrices that are row-equivalent to a matrix with small primal tree-depth or small incidence tree-depth, which complements the characterization of matrices row-equivalent to a matrix with small dual tree-depth from~\cite{ChaCKKP19,ChaCKKP20}.
+We have also presented fixed parameter algorithms (Theorems~\ref{thm:alg-tdP} and \ref{thm:alg-tdD}) for finding such a row-equivalent matrix with bounded entry complexity if one exists; both of these algorithms are based on fixed parameter algorithms for finding deletion-depth decompositions and contraction$^*$-depth decompositions of matroids over finite fields, which are presented in Corollary~\ref{cor:tdP} in the case of deletion-depth and in~\cite{ChaCKKP19,ChaCKKP20} in the case of contraction$^*$-depth.
+We believe that similar techniques would lead to a fixed parameter algorithm for contraction$^*$-deletion-depth decompositions of matroids represented over a finite field (note that contraction$^*$-deletion-depth does not have an obvious description in monadic second order logic and so the algorithmic results of Hlin\v en\'y~\cite{Hli03a,Hli06} do not readily apply in this setting).
 However, it is unclear whether such an algorithm would yield a fixed parameter algorithm for rational matrices as we do not have structural results on the circuits of rational matrices with small incidence tree-depth, which would reduce the case of rational matrices to those over finite fields.